ukparliament/ontologies/meta/weeknotes/2024/15/index.md

 Happily we were able to comply with the second request, only the minor matter of adding a new calculation style to [our arsenal](https://api.parliament.uk/egg-timer/meta/comments) standing in the way.
 That [new calculation style](https://api.parliament.uk/egg-timer/commons_only_sitting_days.rb.html) is now added, National Policy Statements are in the database, [calculations](https://api.parliament.uk/egg-timer/calculator/calculate?start-date=2024-04-10&procedure=20&day-count=21) have been tested and one more small bit of confusion has been moved to the fixed pile.

-## Outreach / engagement

-A wee while back, friend of the family [Alex](https://bsky.app/profile/blangry.bsky.social) introduced us to his colleague [Owen](https://twitter.com/oroberson).
-Owen has been tasked with writing a 'data strategy' for the University of Cambridge - not an easy job - and Alex is always one to encourage a chat.
-Back in week 13, Anya and Michael joined Owen in pixels for a good long rant about strategy and [idealised future states](https://thecynefin.co/start-a-journey-with-a-sense-of-direction/) and knowing we're you're starting being more important than dreaming of where you'll end up.
-[Cynefin](https://en.wikipedia.org/wiki/Cynefin_framework) may have been mentioned.
-It usually is.
-A pleasure to meet you, Owen.
-Do stay in touch.

 ## On orders being standing

 Under the watchful eye of Librarian Claire, [Shedcode](https://shedcode.co.uk/) James has finished up the latest bit of work on our [standing orders website](https://api.parliament.uk/standing-orders).
 The admin side of the application has [gained more in the way of crumb trails](https://trello.com/c/aOFnFWxW/16-when-viewing-a-revision-set-you-want-a-link-back-to-the-revision-sets-in-context-ie-with-the-same-house-leg-be) and a bug with the listing of published and unpublished [revision sets](https://ukparliament.github.io/ontologies/standing-order/standing-order-ontology.html#d4e137) has been [cleared up](https://trello.com/c/qjoVNOPp/21-current-number-should-just-be-the-fragment-index-numeric-and-displayed-on-read-only-pages-in-brackets).
 More visible progress can be seen on our standing order fragment pages, where [text changes between major revisions are now highlighted](https://api.parliament.uk/standing-orders/fragments/3/versions/revisions/major) in a fashion that even works for Michael's colour divergent eyes.
 Lovely stuff.